-Select Thermodynamic System in the context menu to add a thermodynamic system that uses the database included in the Liquid & Gas Properties Module.
+Select Thermodynamic System in the context menu to add a thermodynamic system that uses the built-in database included with COMSOL Multiphysics.

 As an alternative, selecting External Thermodynamic System can make use of an installed thermodynamics software to make the corresponding calculations.